takashibinns/tableau-dashboard-extension-openai/README.md

 ## Known Issues
 * Currently, only questions in english have been tested
 * If you've tried [ChatGPT](https://openai.com/blog/chatgpt), you will be accustomed to working within a *session*.
-You ask an initial question and then can ask follow ups without losing context.
-Since ChatGPT's API is not publically available yet, we are using the [Completion](https://platform.openai.com/docs/api-reference/completions) endpoint instead.
-This works pretty well, but it does not have a concept of sessions or history.
-This means we have to pass the summary data from the sheet with each API call.
+This extension works the same way, and uses the [Chat](https://platform.openai.com/docs/api-reference/chat) endpoint.
+If you'd like to use the [Completion](https://platform.openai.com/docs/api-reference/completions) endpoint instead, there's a flag in the DashboardExtension.js file.
+Look for the variable named ```openai_default``` which has a property named ```useChatCompletions```, and set this to ```false``` in order to use the Completion endpoint.
 * Data volumes: OpenAI's public API only allows prompts of a certain size.
 This extension uses the `text-davinci-003` model, which allows up to 4000 [tokens](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them).
 This means the summary data we send to OpenAI must be relatively small in size.
 The maximum # rows will vary, depending on number of columns and how much long text is within each column.
 ## References

 ### OpenAI
 This dashboard extension leverage OpenAI's public REST API to generate the responses from the chatbot.
 The documentation on OpenAI's APIs can be found here: https://platform.openai.com/docs/introduction

 ### ChatScope
 In order to display the responses in a format that looks like a chatbox, this web app leverages ChatScope's Chat UI Kit React.
 The documentation on this can be found here: https://chatscope.io/storybook/react/?path=/story/documentation-introduction--page